rkh00/master/README.md

 ### TODO:

 - Add area centroid
-- Add option to choose land area or land+water
 - Add option to include terrain in calculation
 - Add option to calculate population center
 - Sh\*tload of refactotring